padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/openshift/README.md

 oc adm policy add-scc-to-user nonroot system:serviceaccount:myocp:default
 ```

 :exclamation: Note that depending on the `oc` version, e.g., **v4.5.9**, `oc get scc nonroot -o yaml` may not show the user you added using CLI.
-This also true for the user added using the editor, which may not be shown in the output of `oc adm policy who-can use scc nonroot`.
+This is also true for the user added using the editor, which may not be shown in the output of `oc adm policy who-can use scc nonroot`.

 ## 4. Create Hazelcast Enterprise RHEL regitry secret